-HR departments using AI report 40% reduction in time-to-hire and 35% lower cost-per-hire, according to SHRM's 2025 HR Technology report.
-With the average cost of a bad hire exceeding $17,000 and open positions costing companies $500 per day in lost productivity, AI-powered recruitment delivers immediate ROI.
+HR departments using AI report 40% faster time-to-hire and 35% lower cost-per-hire (SHRM's 2025 HR Technology report).
+With bad hires costing $17,000+ on average and open positions bleeding $500 per day in lost productivity, AI-powered recruitment pays for itself fast.

 Where AI Fits in the Hiring Pipeline